Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Arrange to have an adult drive you home after surgery.
 If you had general anesthesia, it may take a day or more to fully recover.
 So, for at least the next 24 hours: Do not drive or use machinery or power tools; do not drink alcohol; and do not make any major decisions.

-Take all medications as instructed.
+Take all medicines as instructed.

-Avoid alcohol while on pain medications.
+Avoid alcohol while on pain medicines.